Digital-Preservation-Finland/dpres-siptools/README.rst

 AudioMD metadata for a audio stream file can be created by running::

     python siptools/scripts/create_audiomd.py path/to/audio/audio.wav --workspace ./workspace

+If a video container file contains audio stream data, the create_audiomd script above needs to be run for all audio streams in video files.

 VideoMD metadata for a video stream file can be created by running::